forcecore/ghoti-2021/README.md

 more accuracy with less human inputs and feature engineering.
 Here, we apply only some of the most basic techniques as a tutorial for other researchers.

-The code for our old work is located here: https://github.com/forcecore/ghoti
+* The code for our old work is located here: https://github.com/forcecore/ghoti
+* The photo (raw) of cichlids is available here: https://zenodo.org/record/5560501

 ## Environment Setup